-For a list of supported callbacks, see "Supported Callbacks".
+For a list of supported callbacks, refer to Supported callbacks.

-Accessing Credentials and Secrets
+Accessing credentials and secrets

-Scripts used in a scripted decision node can access the secrets configured in AM secret stores in the Security Guide.
+Scripts used in a scripted decision node can access the secrets configured in AM secret stores on the file system.

-For example, a script can access credentials or secrets defined in a file system secret volume in order to make outbound calls to a third-party REST service, without hard-coding those credentials in the script.
+For example, a script can access credentials or secrets defined in a file system secret volume to make outbound calls to a third-party REST service, without hardcoding those credentials in the script.